Mount Constance: History

 In 1853, surveyor George Davidson named three mountains in the Olympics.
 He named Mount Ellinor for Ellinor Fauntleroy, who later became his wife, Mount Constance for Ellinor's older sister and The Brothers for her two brothers.

-A U.S. Army bomber plane from McChord Field crashed 800 ft below the peak of Mount Constance in September 1941, killing all six aboard.
+A U.S. Army transport plane from McChord Field crashed 800 ft below the peak of Mount Constance in September 1941, killing all six aboard.